arazd/pifia/README.md

 ## Installation

 ### System requirements
+Linux, Mac OS, Windows are supported for running the code on CPU; We recommend Linux for running experiments with GPU.
+At least 16GB of RAM is required to run the software.

 ### Dependencies
-Our implementation is based on Python 3 and TensorFlow 2.2.
+Our implementation is based on Python 3 and TensorFlow 2.1.

 Requirements:
 * python 3.7